firehot/cocos2d-2.0-kamcord/README.md

 ### armv6

-Kamcord only supports i386 and armv7.
-If you need an armv6 build for some reason, <a href="mailto:matt@kamcord.com" />shoot us an email</a>.
+Kamcord supports i386 and armv7 by default.
+If you need an armv6 build, <a href="mailto:matt@kamcord.com" />shoot us an email</a>.

 ## Contact Us